Dependency Walker – An Advanced Troubleshooting Tool

 Sometimes normal troubleshooting steps just won’t cut it.
-We might need to go above and beyond - more like forensic troubleshooting.
-Today I’ll write about a tool that will help us in doing that.
-Dependency Walker is a tool to analyze the dependencies of a Windows application – like functions, modules, etc. It builds a hierarchical tree of all the dependent modules of a exe, dll, sys, etc.
+We might need to go above and beyond – more like forensic troubleshooting.
+Today I’ll write about a tool that will help us do that.
+Dependency Walker is a tool to find DLL dependencies and analyze the dependencies of a Windows application – like functions, modules, etc. It builds a hierarchical tree of all the dependent modules of an exe, dll, sys, etc.

-Dependency Walker can help you in troubleshooting application errors, file registration errors, memory access violations and invalid page faults.
+Dependency Walker is a free utility that scans any 32-bit or 64-bit Windows module (exe, dll, ocx, sys, etc.) and builds a hierarchical tree diagram of all dependent modules.
+It can help you in troubleshooting application errors, file registration errors, memory access violations and invalid page faults.

 Dependency Walker becomes especially helpful if a specific program of yours is not loading, or a service is failing to start with an error pointing to a specific dll.
 In such cases you can load that program or dll in Dependency Walker, to see which file is failing to load or what module is causing the problem – and then fix it.